 The capital projects fund is used to account for the expenditures of resources accumulated from sales tax revenues and the sale of bonds and related interest earnings for capital improvement projects.
 The capital projects fund is considered a major fund for reporting purposes.

-The coronavirus relief fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
-The coronavirus relief fund is considered a major fund for reporting purposes.
+The special revenue fund is used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
+The special revenue fund is considered a major fund for reporting purposes.